Shreyas-Adireddy/data_structures/README.md

 1. **Report Bugs**: If you encounter any issues, please create a GitHub issue.
 2. **Suggest Features**: Have an idea for a new feature?
 Let us know by opening an issue.
 3. **Submit Pull Requests**: If you'd like to fix a bug or implement a feature, feel free to submit a pull request.
 Make sure to include tests and documentation for your changes.
-4. **Improve Documentation**: Help us improve our documentation by submitting updates or new examples.
+4. **Improve Testcases**: Help me write some more testcases for each of the data structures.

 ### Getting Started